How To Freshen Bad Dog Breath

 If you discover a smell of pee on their breath, take your pup to the vets as soon as possible!
 This does not mean they have been drinking urine, instead, it could be an indicator that they’re suffering from kidney disease.
 Your vet will run tests to see if your pup’s kidneys are functioning properly, but you may find that kidney disease is just one of the many organ systems affected.
 This is why it’s always important to get your pup checked out if something seems abnormal.

-When the breath is unbearable and is accompanied with other symptoms; vomiting, yellow gums or little appetite, your pooch could be showing early signs of liver disease.
-Similar to kidney disease, difficulties with the liver could be relating to a bigger problem, so it is incredibly important that you seek advice from your veterinarian as soon as possible.
+When the breath is unbearable and is accompanied by other symptoms; vomiting, yellow gums, or little appetite, your pooch could be showing early signs of liver disease.
+Similar to kidney disease, difficulties with the liver could be related to a bigger problem, so it is incredibly important that you seek advice from your veterinarian as soon as possible.

-The best way to prevent bad breath is to keep up with a regular dental hygiene routine.
-Keeping on top of brushing those pearly whites will help reduce plaque and tartar build-up, helping to stop gum inflammation and dental disease.
+The best way to address bad breath is to keep up with a regular dental hygiene routine.
+Keeping on top of brushing those pearly whites will help target plaque and tartar build-up.
 It may take some time and patience, but eventually, your pup will learn to enjoy having their teeth brushed… Especially if you pair it with a positive reward.